 Connecting Agribusinesses with their customers

-We recently joined our sister company Hornbeam at their roundtable session where Agribusinesses came together for an interesting discussion on the opportunities that digital presents, for driving growth and increased customer engagement.
+We recently held a roundtable session where Agribusinesses came together for an interesting discussion on the opportunities that digital presents, for driving growth and increased customer engagement.

 Many Agribusinesses operate in rural locations, so we started the discussion by exploring potential barriers in getting access to online services.

 While UK households are increasingly able to access the Internet (London and the South East record the highest levels of connectivity at 94%), business connectivity lags behind.

 The UK Government claims to have connected over 42,000 businesses through the Connection Voucher Scheme.
 And, they say, over 80% of SMEs (small and medium enterprises) now have access to superfast broadband, up from 68% coverage a year ago.

 But, business connectivity continues to lag behind residential connectivity with 8% of small businesses, mainly in rural locations, without access to broadband speeds of 10Mbps or above.

 It is essential that outdoor mobile services - such as basic talk, text and data are available wherever we live, work and travel.